pyca/cryptography/docs/installation.rst

 * ``OpenSSL 1.1.1-latest``
 * ``OpenSSL 3.0-latest``

-In addition we test against several versions of LibreSSL and the latest commit in BoringSSL.
+In addition we test against versions of LibreSSL that are available in versions of OpenBSD that are receiving security support at the time of a given ``cryptography`` release, and the latest commit in BoringSSL.

 Building cryptography on Windows